-PSHE is taught throughout the school from EYFS to Year 6.
+PSHE is taught throughout the school from EYFS to Year 6 using the Jigsaw scheme of work.
 It is supported by extra-curricular activities, such as team sports, learning during topic lessons and JLT (Junior Leadership Team).

-Learning is consolidated through focus weeks, such as Anti-bullying Week, Road Safety Week, Democracy Week and Online Safety learning are celebrated through displays and activities to raise awareness and to understand how learning is applied locally, nationally and globally.
+Learning is consolidated through focus weeks, such as Anti-bullying Week, Road Safety Week, Democracy Week and Online Safety learning.
+These are celebrated through displays and activities to raise awareness and to understand how learning is applied locally, nationally and globally.